 State and Territory Courts and Tribunals

-Nelson v Beach Energy, acting for the plaintiffs in a Supreme Court securities class action, with Alistair Pound QC.
+Nelson v Beach Energy, acting for the plaintiffs in a Supreme Court securities class action, with Alistair Pound KC.

-Sino Iron v Mineralogy, acting for the CITIC parties in a Supreme Court of WA proceeding in relation to the mine continuation requirements for the Sino Iron magnetite mining project, with John Karkar QC, Stephen Parmenter QC and Stephen Free SC.
+Sino Iron v Mineralogy, acting for the CITIC parties in a Supreme Court of WA proceeding in relation to mine continuation requirements of the the Sino Iron magnetite mining project, with John Karkar KC, Stephen Parmenter KC and Stephen Free SC.

 Fortune Ashburton v Pentagon Group, acting for two defendants in a Supreme Court claim alleging misleading and deceptive conduct relating to a failed development, unled.